 Old Town Tbilisi has over the recent years gotten a huge “facelift.”
 These days, there´s local art shops, wine houses, small family run guesthouses.
 You can spend hours getting lost in the old alleys and backstreet, just to find a small local bar or Kinkhali house.

 2. Take a Sulphur Bath.

 The famous Sulphur Baths are located in the Abanotubani district in the middle of the old town.
 The sulphur baths are an amazing place to relax for an hour or two, especially during the colder months of the year.

-Most of the baths are open 24/7 and the price vary from 30 Lari for the cheapest private room to 100 Lari for a private room.
+Most of the baths are open 24/7 and the price varies from 30 Lari for the cheapest private room to 100 Lari for a private room.
 The room quality varies as much as the price difference.
-There´s also public rooms available for 3 Lari.
+There are also public rooms available for 3 Lari.

 While the expensive rooms are completely refurbished with both hot bath and cold bath and even a private sauna.

 The cheaper rooms are more basic with an old Soviet look with just a hot bath and hot/cold shower.

 The Sulfur bath has been a part of Tbilisi’s history from the city´s beginning.

 The name Tbilisi comes from the Georgian word for warm ‘თბილი, that means “warm location”.